-You can identify opportunity in keywords that are similar to you target keywords but haven’t yet been targeted by users.
+You can identify opportunities in keywords that are similar to your target keywords but haven’t yet been targeted by users.
 One way to get suggestions for this is through Google’s Autosuggest option or the ‘Searches relate to‘ option at the bottom of the SERP.

 Now you know what you need to find out, but the question is

-How should you do PPC audit for your competition?
+How should you do a PPC audit for your competition?

 Some of the competitor research tools that could be put to use are: